Samsung-Loki/LegacyThor/README.md

 We use a free OSS licence from JetBrains to develop Hreidmar. \
 You can apply to get one [here](https://jb.gg/OpenSourceSupport)

-## Lack of motivation
-Development will be probably suspended for a week or two.

 ## FAQ
 Q: A fatal error occurred.
 The required library *something* could not be found. \
 A: Look at this issue: [Link](https://github.com/Samsung-Loki/Hreidmar/issues/5)